Synerise/ios-sdk/README.md

 //MARK: InjectorBannerDelegate

 // this method will be called when SyneriseSDK asks if it can display a banner at the moment
 // bannerDictionary parameter is dictionary representation of banner.
-If you don't want to show banner in the moment, you can return false.
+If you don't want to show a banner at the moment, you can return false.
 Then, do it later by calling Injector.showBanner(_: Dictionary, markPresented: Bool) to show banner with provided data. func snr_shouldBannerAppear(bannerDictionary: Dictionary) -> Bool {
 	return true
 }